 In addition to this program, there are other things you can do to build your dog’s confidence.
-A basic obedience class can be beneficial even if your dog is already trained, because they'll learn how to handle new situations, and gain confidence in you as the "pack leader".
+A basic obedience class can be beneficial even if your dog is already trained, because they can learn how to handle new situations, and gain confidence in you as the "pack leader".

-Also, spending quality time with your dog in the course of a day is essential, consisting not just of babying or cuddling, but activities that build a strong interdependent relationship, such as agility, playing fetch, hide and seek; all beneficial for the psychological well-being of your dog.
+Also, spending quality time with your dog in the course of a day is essential.
+Quality time consists not only of babying or cuddling, but also activities that build a strong interdependent relationship, such as agility, playing fetch, and hide and seek.
+These activities can all be beneficial for the psychological well-being of your dog.